 611 - Safe Routes to School and General Active Transportation Planning Coordination and Technical Assistance: This work activity is used to help implement the active transportation related policies, goals, objectives, and projects from the current MTP; and to help develop those components for the next MTP.
 Smaller active transportation specific planning studies, including Safe Routes to Schools studies, will also be completed under this work element.
+In 2024, staff will be working in conjunction with the State of Minnesota to complete Safe Routes plans for schools in Sauk Rapids.
 APO staff will also coordinate with and support the active transportation planning activities of the member jurisdictions, which may include providing data, analyses, maps, bicycle and pedestrian counts, or other technical support, as needed.
 This work is on-going throughout the year.